Trump appears to stumble over his name and age at arraignment

 “Donald J Trump — John — Donald John Trump,” Mr Trump replied hesitantly.

 He was then asked for his date of birth, and tripped over his words again.
-At first he said “seven seven,” before correcting himself and saying “seventy-seven”.
+At first, he said “seven seven,” before correcting himself and saying “77”.

 After explaining his rights to remain silent and to legal representation, and reminding him of the lengthy prison sentence he faces if convicted, Judge Upadhyaya asked Mr Trump if he understood.

-Mr Lauro entered a plea of not guilty on all counts on his behalf.
+Mr Lauro then entered a plea of not guilty on all counts on his behalf.

-Prosecutors did not seek to detain Mr Trump, and he was ordered to return to court on 28 August for a first appearance before Judge Tanya Chutkan.
+Prosecutors did not seek to detain Mr Trump, and set a date of 28 August for a first hearing before Judge Tanya Chutkan.
+Mr Trump is not required to attend.

-In comments to reporters afterwards, Mr Trump described it as a “very sad day”.
+In comments to reporters afterwards, Mr Trump described it as a “very sad day” before claiming Washington DC had deteriorated in the two and a half years since he left office.

 The indictment also described six unnamed co-conspirators, who have been identified from details contained in the document as New York City Mayor Rudy Giuliani, former Mr Trump lawyer John Eastman, “Kraken” lawyer Sidney Powell, former top Justice Department official Jeffrey Clark, and attorney Kenneth Chesebro.